olvaffe/olv-notes/graphics/specs/vulkan.md

       vkCmdPipelineBarrier or make it impractical, we can instead vkCmdSetEvent after ssbo update and vkCmdWaitEvents before sampling
     - the barrier is splitted into the signal half and wait half
+  - `vkCmdSetEvent2` defines a memory dependency and an event signal op dependency and a event signal op
+    - the first sync scope is all cmds happened-before, limited by `VkDependencyInfo`
+    - the first access scope is specified by `VkDependencyInfo`
+    - the second sync scope is the event signal op, and any ownerhsip transfer or layout transition specified by `VkDependencyInfo`
+    - the second access scope is any ownerhsip transfer or layout transition
+  - `vkCmdWaitEvents2` defines a memory dependency
+    - the first sync scope is the same as that of the corresponding `vkCmdSetEvent2` plus the event signal op
+    - the first access scope is the same as that of the corresponding `vkCmdSetEvent2`
+    - the second sync scope is all cmds happens-after `vkCmdWaitEvents2`, limited by the same `VkDependencyInfo`
+    - the second access scope is specified by the same `VkDependencyInfo`
+  - `vkCmdResetEvent2` defines an execution dependency and an event unsignal op
+    - the first sync scope is all cmds happened-before limited to `stageMask` stages
+    - the second sync scope is the event unsignal op
 - 7.6.
 Pipeline Barriers
   - `vkCmdPipelineBarrier2` defines memory deps specified by a `VkDependencyInfo`